 Certificate of Graduate Study in Youth with Moderate-to-Severe Disabilities

-This certificate includes a set of courses especially designed for educators who are working with youth who have moderate-to-severe disabilities and would like to improve their skills and knowledge in working effectively with these youth.
-This concentration supports educators who work in both inclusionary and non-inclusionary settings.
+This certificate is a set of courses especially designed for educators who are working with youth who have moderate-to-severe disabilities and would like to improve their skills and knowledge in working effectively with these youth.
+This certificate supports educators who work in both inclusionary and non-inclusionary settings.

 Total Required Credits: 12 Credits